dumpsterfireproject/test-comparisons/README.md

 The context for this example might be something like loading data for a test or just simply automating a process.
 In these type of use cases, Given/When/Then keywords might not make sense.
-Since those key words correlate to the arrange/act/assert test pattern, it might not make sense to make assertions while loading test data, for example.
+Since those key words correlate to the arrange/act/assert test pattern, it might not make sense to make test assertions while loading test data, for example.
 I.e., if the test data isn't loaded correctly, should that fail in the same way that asserting that they system under test behaves as expected?
 Or should it just be a different sort of exception or failure indicating that something else in the process of running the test went wrong, which is easily distiguisable from a test failing due to assertions/expections not being satisfied?